top of page

 **Note: It is not necessary to attend both days of the initial audition.

-"Telegrammer" Hopefuls (ages 4-6) should arrive promptly at 6:30 either day.
+"Telegrammer" Hopefuls (ages 4-7) should arrive promptly at 6:30 on the 15th or 16th.
 You will sing a short song for us first, and then be excused.
 Visit our FAQ page or scroll down for information on the role of "Telegrammers."

 Approximate Main Cast Size: 35 - Not every person who auditions will be cast.
 Be prepared to "wow" us!